EnspiredjackDev/IDFK_Discord_Bots/README.md

 # IDFK_Discord_Bots
-All the bots running on the IDFK discord server that ive made
+All the bots running on the IDFK discord server that I've made
 ---
 These bots are very basic and just me messing about.

 ## GPT bot
 This bot gets every message from the server and replies to it, adding the conversation to the memory, configure how long you want the memory by changing the `MAX_CONVERSATION_LENGTH` to something else.
 Conversation does not include the system message, it will not be deleted.
 This is the single message respose version, it will send a message once openai's API has responded.

-`!helpgpt` for help menu thing
+`!helpgpt` for help menu

 ## GPT bot stream
 This is the same as above but it will send a message and then continuously edit that message until the response is fully added.